 You will need to make contact with these organisations or individuals.
-They may also have information that's not available to you.
+Keep in mind that they may also have information that they are not allowed to share with the public for confidentiality reasons.

 4. Develop your key strategies

 What will you do to persuade decision-makers to take action?
 Possible strategies include: